 Pettengill Hall, Room 272

-Lewis also co-authors the popular Environmental and Nature Resource Economics textbook with Tom Tietenberg.
-The 11th edition of this book was just published in February 2018.
+Lewis also co-authors the popular Environmental and Natural Resource Economics and Environmental Economics and Policy textbooks with Tom Tietenberg.
+The 12th edition of Environmental and Natural Resource Economics is forthcoming in 2022.

 Ph.D. in Economics, University of Colorado at Boulder